 Celebrating 100 Years 1896-1996 (PDF)

-Good Samaritan College of Nursing and Health Science has adapted to serve the evolving needs of both aspiring health care professionals and the Greater Cincinnati community for over 114 years.
-The College is committed to being the regional leader in providing nursing and health care education in a unique Catholic and hospital-based college environment.
+Good Samaritan College of Nursing and Health Science (GSC) has adapted to serve the evolving needs of both aspiring health care professionals and the Greater Cincinnati community for over 120 years.
+GSC is committed to being the regional leader in providing nursing and health care education in a unique Catholic and hospital-based college environment.

 - 1852: St. John’s Hotel for Invalids established after Archbishop John Purcell donated a small hospital building located at Broadway and Woodward to the Sisters of Charity.